 Traction lifts are driven by AC (Alternating Current) or DC (Direct Current) electric motors and incorporate a lift car and the counterweight connected to different ends of a cable to balance the load of the lift car.
 These then move over a large wheel called a Sheave at the top of the lift shaft.

 Traction lifts are typically faster than hydraulic lifts which means that they are most likely to be used with tall, modernised buildings.
-They are also more energy efficient because the counterweight balances the lift car, whereas a hydraulic lift needs gravity to help push the lift car.
+They are also more energy-efficient because the counterweight balances the lift car, whereas a hydraulic lift needs gravity to help push the lift car.

-On the down side, traction lifts are significantly more expensive than hydraulic lifts, typically 15 – 25% more expensive.
+On the downside, traction lifts are significantly more expensive than hydraulic lifts, typically 15 – 25% more expensive.

 Hydraulic lifts work on the principle of a pump that electronically generated to push oil into a cylinder (lifting system) and pushes the piston which pushes the lift car up and down.
-These lifts are typically cheaper than traction lifts and effectively take up less space in the building than traction lifts do as the lift shaft in a hydraulic lift usually needs around 10% less area space.
+These lifts are typically cheaper than traction lifts and effectively take up less space in the building than traction lifts do like the lift shaft in a hydraulic lift usually needs around 10% less area space.
 They also carry heavier weight more efficiently than traction ropes as hydraulic consists of a greater lifting force.
 This kind of lift is typically used for buildings of 8 floors or less as its speed is significantly lower than a traction lift.